cmu-llms-class/cmu-llm-class-website-2023/about.md

     * Midpoint report: 10%
     * Final report and presentation: 20%
     * Peer feedback: 5%
-* 5%: Class Participation
+* 5%: In-Class Quizzes
-    * Will be measured by in-class quiz participation and question-asking
+    * These will be given in the last 10 minutes of class.
+    * Only your top 20 quiz grades will be considered.
+(This means you can miss 6 quizzes and still get full marks.)
 * 20%: Midterm

 ## Late Policy